akagibi/GetCurrentSeason/README.md

 # GetCurrentSeason - Plugin for CraftCMS

-Return season to date
+Get season to date

     {{ craft.GetCurrentSeason.get() }}

-Or set a parameter
+Or with a parameter

     {{ craft.GetCurrentSeason.get('2015-12-14') }}

+Return values :
+* winter
+* spring
+* summer
+* autumn